davidfeng88/bara/README.md

 ![homepage](docs/homepage.png)

 ## Main Features
-* Each page loads data from backend based on URL, not from Redux store, so that a user can send a URL to another user to share a particular business or a business search result.
+* Each component loads data from backend (based on URL), not from Redux store, so that a user can send a URL to another user to share a particular business or a business search result, and the second user can visit that URL directly.
 * Businesses can be searched by its name, address, city, state, zipcode, price range, tags, and their combinations.
 Business show page displays a specific business and its reviews.
 * When logged in, a user can create/update/delete businesses and reviews.
 For demonstration purposes, there are no constraints for operations on businesses, i.e. any user can add businesses and edit/delete any existing businesses.
 (In reality you probably do not want to allow that!)
 On the other hand, a user can only review a business once, and only the author is allowed to edit/delete a review.